BirkanGokbag/MediaTracker/ASSIGNMENT.md

 ## Individual Assignment (Ruby on Rails Tutorial)

 Complete chapters 2, 3, 5, and 6 of the textbook ("Ruby On Rails Tutorial"), Third Edition.
 Ideally, you would try the main bits of chapters 7 and 8 too, if time permits.
+You must also study all of the lecture notes on MVC and Rails presented in class.

 Everyone in the group **MUST** complete this part of the project **BEFORE** starting the final project.
 Collaboration is permitted and encouraged!
 You do not need to submit anything for this part of the project, but completing it as soon as possible is highly recommended as it will help in completing the second part (i.e. the final project, below).